 [Police] Sgt.
 Troy Burnett was found to have handled the situation appropriately, Smith says.
 "This was a split-second decision.
 He acted according to his training."

-And now the Indiana Supreme Court has ruled thus:
+And now the Indiana Supreme Court

 In a 3-2 decision, Justice Steven David writing for the court said if a police officer wants to enter a home for any reason or no reason at all, a homeowner cannot do anything to block the officer’s entry.